Local SEO

 Should Cape Town businesses target tourists or locals?

 Most should target both, but weight the mix to their business.
-A boutique guesthouse or tour operator leans heavily toward visitor searches; a dentist or accountant focuses on local residents.
+A boutique guesthouse or tour operator leans heavily towards visitor searches; a dentist or accountant focuses on local residents.
 Many businesses serve both and should not ignore either.

 The practical approach builds local-intent pages for resident services and planning-intent content for visitors, such as guides and area information that tourists search before arriving.
 Capturing the planning stage early puts you in front of visitors while they are still deciding.